FasterSpeeding/Tanjun/docs/usage.md

 And here we use [with_cooldown][tanjun.dependencies.with_cooldown] to mark these commands as using the `"main_commands"` cooldown bucket;
-buckets share their cooldowns for a resource across all the commands under it, for more information on the resources cooldowns can be set for [BucketResource][tanjun.dependencies.BucketResource].
+buckets share their cooldowns for a resource across all the commands under it.
+For more information on the resources cooldowns can be set for see [BucketResource][tanjun.dependencies.BucketResource].

 <!-- # TODO: some day, document buildings commands using the flient interface -->